rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 ```javascript
 rudderanalytics.track("Track me");
 ```
-Rudder SDK will send the track event name and any properties as custom properties to GA4.
+RudderStack's SDK will send the track event name and any properties as custom properties to GA4.

 {% hint style="info" %}
 For properties that are nested and not a standard GA4 property, RudderStack SDK will flatten them before sending to Google Analytics
 {% endhint %}

-## E-Commerce
+## eCommerce

-RudderStack supports E-Commerce tracking for GA4.
-Use the e-commerce [spec](https://docs.rudderstack.com/rudderstack-api-spec/rudderstack-ecommerce-events-specification) of sending events while instrumenting your site with Rudder SDK.
+RudderStack supports eCommerce tracking for GA4.
+Use the [RudderStack eCommerce spec](https://docs.rudderstack.com/rudderstack-api-spec/rudderstack-ecommerce-events-specification) of sending events while instrumenting your site with Rudder SDK.

-Below are some examples of the track event names that are passed to GA4 specific e-commerce event name
+Below are some examples of the track event names that are passed to GA4 specific eCommerce event name:

 | RudderStack event name | GA4 event name |
 | -- | -- | -- |